carmine560/trading-assistant/README.md

     ('show_hide_window', '登録銘柄')] # Show or hide the Watchlists window.

 [HYPERSBI2 Startup Script]
-# Save customer margin ratios and the previous market data and execute the
+# Save the customer margin ratios and the previous market data and execute the
 # minimize_all_windows action above.
 pre_start_options = -rda minimize_all_windows
 # Start the scheduler, mouse and keyboard listeners, and execute the login